Skip to content

 The Functional Acuity Contrast Test (FACT, originally Vistech, attributed to Arthur Ginsburg) replaces letters with sine-wave grating patches at five spatial frequencies — 1.5, 3, 6, 12, and 18 cpd — and nine fixed contrast steps per frequency.
 Each patch is tilted left, right, or vertically; the observer names the tilt of each patch in a row and the row threshold is the last correctly identified patch.
 The chart returns five log CS values, one per frequency, which together form a five-point CSF.

 The closely related CSV-1000 (VectorVision) presents gratings at 3, 6, 12, and 18 cpd in a self-illuminated wall chart maintained at 85 cd/m², using a 2-alternative forced-choice (top vs. bottom) response that reduces the guess rate compared to FACT's 3-alternative tilt task.
-CSV-1000 is the de facto FDA standard for clinical-trial contrast sensitivity outcomes.
+The CSV-1000 is among the more common contrast-sensitivity outcome measures in clinical and device trials, valued for its standardised self-illuminated luminance.
 The Hamilton-Veale chart, used widely in optometry, is a printed sine-wave grating chart with a similar discrete-step structure.

 Strengths: a five-point CSF in three to five minutes, on hardware that fits on a wall and doesn't require a computer.
 For practitioners who want more than Pelli-Robson's single number but don't have access to a research-grade system, FACT and CSV-1000 are reasonable workhorses.

 1. Coarse contrast quantization.
-Nine steps at ~0.15 log unit spacing is ~30% contrast change per step.
-The smallest detectable change at a given frequency is one full step, at the edge of what's clinically meaningful on more precise instruments.
+Nine steps at roughly 0.15 log-unit spacing is about a 30% contrast change per step.
+The smallest detectable change at a given frequency is one full step, at the edge of what's clinically meaningful on more precise instruments.5

 3. Single trial per cell.
 One presentation per (frequency, contrast) combination yields higher test-retest variance than adaptive procedures averaging over many trials near threshold.